 Lassi is a cooling summer (we have it all through the year) drink made with unsweetened yogurt and sugar, churned to a frothy satisfying consistency.
 Sometimes the plain lassi is flavored with different ingredients to get interesting variations.

-For instance, when you add mango pulp to plain lassi, the result is the super yummy Mango Lassi.
+For instance, when you sweet mangos with plain lassi, the result is the super yummy Mango Yogurt Smoothie AKA Mango Lassi.

-You sure can!
 Mango Lassi is one of the simplest drinks you can whip up at home.
 It needs just a few ingredients to make, most of which are regular pantry staples.
-Ideally, I would love to use fresh Alphonso mangoes to make my lassi, but it is a seasonal fruit and not easily available outside India.
+Ideally, I would love to use fresh Alphonso or Kesar mangoes to make my lassi, but it is a seasonal fruit and not easily available outside India.
+Here are your different options:

 - If you do not find Ratna Alphonso Mango pulp, you can get the Swad or Deep brand Alphonso Mango pulp